hypersign-protocol/HIPs/HIPs/hip-10.md

 ### Organizational Identity Access and Management

 Decentralized identifiers (DIDs) can be registered not only for individuals but also for organizations.
 An employee who already has a registered DID Document can register a DID for the organization, with the employee's DID serving as the controller of the organization's DID Document.
+Furthermore, the employee, as the controller can, authorize their colleagues to also control the organization's DID.

+### Cross Chain ID Verification

+Our vision is for Hypersign DIDs and credentials to be queryable and verifiable across various blockchains within the [Cosmos Ecosystem](https://cosmos.network/) and beyond, through the [Inter-Blockchain Communication Protocol (IBC) Protocol](https://ibcprotocol.org/).
+For instance, if a user wishes to access a blockchain that offers a DEX (Decentralised Exchange) service within the Cosmos Ecosystem, they must first provide proof of their KYC credentials to the DEX.
+The DEX can query the Hypersign Blockchain for the user's DID Document by querying through IBC module and verify the proof of KYC before allowing the user to trade.

 ## Method Syntax